Approximation Algorithms for Multi-Multiway Cut and Multicut Problems on Directed Graphs: Linear Programming Relaxation for the Directed Multi-Multiway Cut

+To express the approximation algorithm for directed multi-multiway cut, we need several definitions and lemmas which are presented in the next section.

-To round the solution of this LP and obtain a directed multi-multiway cut, we use the region growing technique \cite{1,2}.
-Noticing that definitions in \cite{1,2} are related to undirected graphs while definitions presented here, are related to directed graphs.
+To round the solution of the mentioned LP and obtain a directed multi-multiway cut, we use the region growing technique \cite{1,2}.
+Note that definitions in \cite{1,2} are related to undirected graphs while definitions presented here, are related to directed graphs.

-We define a distance on edges, Assume $x$ is an optimal solution for LP, Let $x(e)$ be the length of edge $e$.
-The distance between two vertices $u$ and $v$ (either $v \rightarrow u$ or $u \rightarrow v$) which is defined based on $x(e)$, is the length of a shortest path between them.
+We define a distance on edges and assume $x$ is an optimal solution for the LP.
+Let $x(e)$ be the length of edge $e$.
+The distance between two vertices $u$ and $v$ (either $v \rightarrow u$ or $u \rightarrow v$), which is defined based on $x(e)$, is the length of the shortest path between them.
 We represent this shortest path with $dist(u,v)$.
-If there is no directed path between two vertices $u$ and $v$, the value of $dist(u,v)$ is equal to the value of the shortest path in graph, regardless of the direction of edges.
-Assume that, $1 \leq i \leq k, 1\leq j \leq |S_i|$, We define:
+If there is no directed path between two vertices $u$ and $v$, the value of $dist(u,v)$ is equal to the length of the shortest path in the graph, regardless of the direction of edges.
+We define: